Saffron in Pregnancy: Benefits, Side Effects & More

 6. Protects Against Heart Disease

-Saffron has the magical property of protecting you against heart diseases (9).
+Saffron possesses the magical property of protecting against heart disease (6).
 During pregnancy, women tend to consume more than the required amount of fatty foods to satisfy their increased appetite.
 This can have a detrimental effect on their cardiovascular system.
-The antioxidants, crocetin and potassium in saffron help reduce triglyceride and cholesterol levels.
+The antioxidants, crocetin and potassium in saffron, help reduce triglyceride and cholesterol levels.

 7. Cures Respiratory Illness